Skip to Content

 Pozo Azul is a series of two natural waterfalls and freshwater swimming holes in the town of Minca Santa Marta, Colombia.

-These waterfalls are located just outside of the town and make for a perfect spot to cool off in the beautiful jungle surrounds at the feet of the Sierra Nevada de Santa Marta mountains.
+These waterfalls are located just outside of the town and make for a perfect spot to cool off in the beautiful jungle surroundings at the feet of the Sierra Nevada de Santa Marta mountains.

 In this quick travel guide, I’ll give you an updated account on how to get to Pozo Azul, what to expect, and a few tips for making the most of your visit.